Our Team

 When not at the office, Patti can be found in her gardens or Alaska’s wild places, reading a book, or playing with yarn and beads.
 And as often as possible, in the south of France.

-COURTNEY OWEN
+COURTNEY MOORE

 (She/Her)